arthurcrawford/deb-build/deb-tutorial.md

     # docker run -ti \
         -p 8080:8080 \
+        -w /root/src \
         deb-build \
         bash

 Adding the port mapping (`-p 8080:8080`) in the above command is optional - it allows us to browse the Aptly repo we will set up later.
+The `-w` argument puts you in the right starting directory inside the container.

 ##Building the Debian Package